Why didn’t my embryos grow?

 Laparoscopic (keyhole) surgery is a minimally invasive procedure that can identify and treat endometriosis.
 In this procedure, a small incision is made near the belly button, and a thin and flexible telescope is used to look inside the abdomen.
 Any growths that are found are then treated.
 Removing endometriosis that is blocking or ‘distorting’ reproductive organs may improve their function and improve fertility.3

 In the months following surgery, natural fertility may increase.
-Laparoscopic surgery can also give you a better chance of successful pregnancy after ART, such as in vitro fertilisation.
+Laparoscopic surgery can also give you a better chance of a successful pregnancy after ART, such as in vitro fertilisation.

 In vitro fertilisation (IVF)